axeII/axeII/README.md

 ### Hello there 👋

-I am a Devops/SRE/Sysadmin at sanezoo.com (industrial automation startup).
+I am a Devops/SRE/Sysadmin at [sanezoo.com](https://sanezoo.com) (an industrial automation startup).
 I deploy services in ✨kubernetes✨ (or docker) and sometimes do the sysadmin stuff.
 I also like to automate things as possible.
 Btw I am huge fan of FOSS, and privacy.
 I am interested also in cyber security.